Infanta María Amalia of Spain: Marriage and death

-To find a new groom for Maria Amalia of a royal rank in such a short period of time was not an easy affair; thus her parents decided to marry Maria Amalia to her uncle, Antonio Pascual, Infante of Spain, who was twenty-four years older than she was.
-Infante Antônio was thirty nine years old.
+To find a new groom for Maria Amalia of a royal rank in such a short period of time was not an easy affair; thus her parents decided to marry Maria Amalia to her uncle, Antonio Pascual, Infante of Spain, who was 24 years older than she was.
+Infante Antônio was 39 years old.
 Considered of very limited intelligence, his interests were gardening, agriculture and hunting.
 He had remained unmarried without responsibilities of any kind.

 Maria Amalia married her uncle on 25 August 1795 at the Royal Palace of La Granja.
-It was a double wedding; at the same time her sister, 13-year-old Maria Luisa, married Luis, Prince of Parma, Maria Amalia's original intended groom.
+It was a double wedding; at the same time, her sister, 13-year-old Maria Luisa, married Luis, Prince of Parma, Maria Amalia's original intended groom.
 The two couples continued living at the Spanish royal court.

 During the fall 1797, Maria Amalia became pregnant with her first child.
-On 20 July 1798 she went into labour.
+On 20 July 1798, she went into labour.
 The delivery was complicated.
 The baby got stuck by the shoulders in the birth canal and the doctors were unable to extract him.
 After two days, the surgeon finally intervened.
 By then the baby, a boy, was stillborn.
 While her son was buried at El Escorial, Maria Amalia suffered in agony.
-She had contracted an infection during the ordeal, and she died on 22 July 1798.
-She was only nineteen years old.
+She had contracted an infection during the ordeal and died on 22 July.
+She was only 19 years old.